kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ### `kestra.webserver.html-head`: Append some head tags on the webserver application
-Mostly useful in order to inject some css or javascript to customize the web application.
+Mostly useful for injecting css or javascript to customize a web application.

-Examples, add a red banner on production environment :
+For example, you can add a red banner on production environments:
 ```yaml
 kestra:
   webserver: